Tuesday, November 15, 2011

 The course consists of discussions, current articles, videos and experiential exercises.
 At the beginning of each class, students share their week in review, including professional and personal challenges that they faced.

 “It hasn’t turned into Dr. Phil, but it’s much different than what you get in a traditional classroom setting,” Kasrel said.
 “The other goal of the course is to truly have the students realize that they have something to contribute.
 Through exercises, they are able to realize their strengths and what they can bring to the table.”

 Kasrel, who is also director of Corporate Outreach for EXCEED (EXecutive CEnter for Education and Development) at Rider, is a licensed professional counselor and business consultant.

 “Having been in the business world for 25-plus years, I absolutely believe that this course gives Rider students a competitive edge in a highly technical field,” Kasrel said.

 Accounting major Iram Khan ’12 took the course last spring while working the Central Nervous System market finance co-op for the pharmaceutical division of Johnson & Johnson.

 “After working an eight-hour work day, this was the one class I looked forward to because it was a discussion-based class.
 We talked about things that went on at work and if there were ever any problems, we discussed how to go about solving them in class,” Khan said.
 “This course really helped enhance my presentation skills and my communication skills.
 It also taught us how to deal with conflicts at work and how to maintain a work-school-life balance.”

-For more information about the seminar, please contact Dr. Marge O’Reilly-Allen, director of the Accounting Internship, firstname.lastname@example.org, or Anne Mandel, CBA Career Placement Director, email@example.com.
+IND-398: Professional Development Seminar is offered once in the fall as an evening class and twice in the spring as a day class and evening class.
+For more information, please contact Dr. Marge O’Reilly-Allen, director of the Accounting Internship, email@example.com, or Anne Mandel, CBA Career Placement Director, firstname.lastname@example.org.